FelistaMuganda/Predicting-NBA-Players-Salaries---Regression/README.md

 3. Interprating the model

 # Conclusion
-In summary, a player earnings are significantly impacted mainly by his scoring ability (measured by points per game, effective field goals percentage, rebounds and the assists the player made to help another player score) and declines with increasing personal fouls.
+In summary, a player earnings are mainly impacted by his scoring ability (measured by points per game, effective field goals percentage, rebounds and the assists the player made to help another player score) and declines with increasing personal fouls.
 Players who are efficient scorers and low on fouls have a higher salary.
 Mid-range experience (4-16 years) is also